Hello, I'm Justin Lind.

 If you're detecting an active theme, you're right on.
 I love to move and try new things.
 I now see my parents' refusal to buy me video games as the greatest gift they have given me.

 I always excelled in math and physics.
-Coupled with my love for building skateboard ramps as a kid, and I landed as a Mechanical Engineering major in university.
+Couple that with my love for building skateboard ramps as a kid and I landed as a Mechanical Engineering major in university.
 I enjoyed most of my classes and projects but soon saw it as just another passing phase.

 After graduating and working as a design engineer for over 3 years, I left to focus on coaching and teaching.
 I decided to turn my part-time passion into my full-time path.

-Before committing to a full-time coaching practice, I traveled alone for nearly one year.
-I quit my engineering job, got rid of everything that didn't fit in my carry-on size backpack, and bought a one-way ticket to Turkey.
+I quit my engineering job, got rid of everything that didn't fit in my carry-on size backpack, and bought a one-way ticket to Istanbul.
 Nine months, four continents, and a lifetime of growth and experience later, I returned to California to coach, teach, and write.

 While I update this About page often to reflect what I'm currently up to, I also maintain a Now page to talk about where I am, projects I'm working on, the lifestyle experiments I'm trying, and the type of thoughts I'm currently exploring.

 I'm not big on labels but they can be a great tool to quickly and easily tell about many aspects of a person.
-Here's a few that I think describe me well: minimalist, traveler, writer, coach, seeker, mover, teacher, skateboarder, wannabe chef, and pretend acrobat.
+Here are a few that I think describe me well: minimalist, traveler, writer, coach, seeker, mover, teacher, skateboarder, wannabe chef, and pretend acrobat.

-Here's a few fun and random facts about me: I'm left-handed.
+A few fun and random facts about me… I'm left-handed.
 I just turned 30.
 I was in denial about being a ginger until I grew my first beard.
-I still have that first beard and it's been over 4 years now.
+I still have that first beard and it's been over 5 years now.
 I used have a speech impediment that I accidentally overcame.
 I have shorter than average toes and longer than average fingers.
 I love handstands (and apparently putting my loved ones on my shoulders).

 A Few Relevant Links